eclipse-jkube/jkube/MIGRATION-GUIDE.md

 ## Image Configuration for Docker builds

 For projects relying on FMP's `ImageConfiguration` model for building docker images.
-There isn't any change in Eclipse Jkube in XML configuration.
+There isn't any change in Eclipse JKube in XML configuration.
 For example, let's consider this simple project's plugin configuration:

 ### FMP Image Configuration:
 ```